This Rules page will be very different from what you most likely would be accustomed to.

 The Logger does all the complicated work FOR YOU!
 Nothing to stress about.

-Below on the left will be the "RULE" and on the right an explanation of why the rule is as it is.
+Below on the left you see the RULE and on the right an explanation of why the rule is as it is.

 RULE